-A VBA Code to Delete Selected Rows in Excel
+How to Delete Selected Rows with Excel VBA: A Step-by-Step Guide

 We will use the following dataset to illustrate the steps.
 The dataset contains the working status of a few employees.